Adv-R-Programming/Adv-R-Reader/content/syllabus/_index.en.md

    <td style="text-align:left;"> Code comments explain the general purpose of the code file.
 Indentation is consistent and predictable. </td>
    <td style="text-align:left;"> Code comments explain the broad strokes of intended behavior per section.
 Files make use of the built-in section headings in R Studio. </td>
    <td style="text-align:left;"> Comments explain code step-by-step.
 All dependencies and parameters are clearly provided and explained at the top of code files. </td>
    <td style="text-align:left;border-right:1px solid;"> Code includes built in error checking for anticipated problems.
-These check will output warnings or stop execution of code. </td>
+These checks will output warnings or stop execution of code. </td>
    <td style="text-align:left;background-color: #A2CD5A !important;"> <i class="fas fa-check-square fa-2x" style="width: 100%; text-align: center;"></i> </td>
   </tr>
   <tr>
-   <td style="text-align:left;font-weight: bold;background-color: #CCEBC5 !important;border-right:1px solid;"> Git/Github </td>
+   <td style="text-align:left;font-weight: bold;background-color: #CCEBC5 !important;border-right:1px solid;"> git/Github </td>
    <td style="text-align:left;"> Does not use git for version control. </td>
-   <td style="text-align:left;"> Uses git for version control on individual projects. </td>
+   <td style="text-align:left;"> Uses git for version control on individual projects with appropriately sized commits with descriptive commit messages. </td>
    <td style="text-align:left;"> Uses git and GitHub for version control on group work with appropriately sized commits with descriptive commit messages. </td>
    <td style="text-align:left;"> Effectively creates and merges branches of appropriate size.
 No sensitive files are committed. </td>
    <td style="text-align:left;border-right:1px solid;"> Effectively requests and performs code review on pull requests using GitHub. </td>